apathism/ejstand/README.md

 ### Installing

-ejstand is written in Haskell programming language and can be easily built with [Stack tool](https://www.haskellstack.org/).
+EjStand is written in Haskell programming language and can be easily built with [Stack tool](https://www.haskellstack.org/).

 ```bash